-DEC2BIN will convert the numbers upto 511 only an after that it’ll create an error and won’t let us use the function further.
+DEC2BIN will convert the numbers up to 511 [ Decimal number ] only an after that it’ll create an error and won’t let us use the function further.

 So, does it mean that we would never create binary numbers for the decimal numbers greater than 511?

 So, in this case , we have the option to program the function in VBA , create an ADDIN , install it and simply use it.

 Most of the time it contains the CUSTOM FUNCTIONS and SUB PROCEDURES which are written in VBA and saved with an extension .XLAM